almirgouvea/P001-Exploratory-Data-Analysis-House-Rocket/README.md

 <br>

 ## 4. Solution Strategy
+My strategy to solve this challenge was:
 1. Understanding the business model
 2. Understanding the business problem
 3. Collecting the data
 4. Data Description